ibm-cloud-docs/Cloudant/query/creating_views.md

 ## Custom reduce functions
 {: #custom-reduce-functions}

-Most customers find that built-in reducers are sufficient to perform aggregations on the view `key/value` pairs emitted from their Map functions.
+Most customers find that built-in reducers are sufficient to perform aggregations on the view `key-value` pairs emitted from their Map functions.
 However, for unusual use-cases, a JavaScript reduce function can be supplied instead of the name of one of the built-in reducers.

 Custom JavaScript reduce functions are not supported on Transaction Engine. ![TXE tag](../images/txe_icon.svg)